Indian Ex Servicemen Movement: Membership

 IESM has a full-time member ship of 20455, including army 15820, airforce 3032, navy 1527, and civilians 52.
 Its active members belong to all Indian states including Delhi, Haryana, Rajasthan, Uttar Pradesh, Karnataka, Punjab, Himachal Pradesh, Maharashtra, Jammu and Kashmir, Kerala, Chandigarh, Mizoram, Chennai, Tamil Nadu, Odisha.
 The headquarters of IESM is located at 543, Sector 23, Gurgaon, Haryana, Pin 122017.
 Vice President of Committee Southern Region Andhra Pradesh and Tamilnadu Shri Miryala Guru Swamy Naidu Senior Officer Sena welfare committee and board advisor rural defence development.

 Funding

-IESM runs on small budget.
-Members of the governing body works on pro bono basis.
+IESM operates with a limited budget, and members of the governing body serve on a pro bono basis.
 For its operating expenses it is dependent on membership fees, and donations.
 The year after it was formed, for the period 1 April-30 Nov, 2009, its total receipts from Membership Fee (5,72,100.00) and Donations (Rs 4,23,869.00) was Rs 9,95,969.00.
 In addition it had Fixed Deposits of Rs 19,00,000.00.